Andrássy-Friedrich Party

 The Christian National Agricultural Workers' and Civic Party (Keresztény Nemzeti Földmíves és Polgári Párt), more commonly known as the Andrássy-Friedrich Party (Andrássy-Friedrich Párt, AFP) after the leaders, Gyula Andrássy the Younger and István Friedrich, was a political party in Hungary during the early 1920s.

 History

 The party first contested national elections in 1922, winning eleven seats in the parliamentary elections that year, making it the third largest faction in Parliament.

-Despite the party's success, it did not contest any further elections.
+Despite the party's success, it did not contest any further national elections.